Best Gooseneck Microphones 2026

 Alright, so you need a gooseneck mic?
 They're not just for choir directors anymore.
 Seriously, whether you're chasing that intimate vocal sound for a lo-fi recording, trying to capture a killer acoustic guitar DI, or just need a reliable mic for band rehearsals that doesn't hog the stage, a good gooseneck can be a game-changer.
 It's all about flexibility and getting the mic exactly where you need it, without a stand getting in the way - and avoiding feedback is a big part of that.

-- • Limited frequency response compared to studio condensers
+- • Limited frequency response compared to higher-end condenser mics.

-- • Gooseneck length might be restrictive in some setups
+- • Gooseneck length might be restrictive for some applications.

 Lewitt S10 Conference Bundle